-13. How wide an easement will AEP Texas and Sharyland be seeking?
+12. How wide an easement will AEP Texas and Sharyland be seeking?

 The typical easement for this project will be 150-feet wide.
 Additional easement area may be necessary in some locations for specialized structures or where multiple structures are necessary at significant angles in the lines.
+Additionally, temporary workspaces may be acquired for access to the approved route or temporary construction facilities.
+All temporary workspaces will terminate when the project is completed.